tr3sp4ss3rexe/ROP_Filter/README.md

 ## ROP filter

-Have in mind you need to manually specify the badchars in the script!
+Have in mind you need to manually specify the bad bytes in the script!

 Usage: